-Reduction in HbA1c and weight gain were not reported in the remaining RCTs; time to reach HbA1c goal and mean daily insulin dose were assessed as primary outcomes in two studies, however.
-One RCT (Lv, 2013) observed 119 patients, mean age 61 years with an average diabetes duration of 10.5 years who were assigned to either one of two multiple-injection groups (insulin glargine and detemir) or a pump group and found that the multiple-injection groups took 2-3 days longer to reach their HbA1c target (7.48 ± 2.51 days and 6.85 ± 2.28 days vs. 4.20 ± 1.34 days for pump, p<0.05).
+The remaining RCTs, all of which were performed in China, did not report reduction in HbA1c or weight gain; time to reach HbA1c goal and mean daily insulin dose were assessed as primary outcomes in two studies, however.
+One RCT (Lv, 2013) observed 119 patients, mean age 61 years with an average diabetes duration of 10.5 years who were assigned to either one of two multiple-injection groups (insulin glargine and detemir) or a pump group and found that the multiple-injection groups took 2-3 days longer to reach their HbA1c target (7.48 \pm 2.51 days and 6.85 \pm 2.28 days vs. 4.20 \pm 1.34 days for pump, p<0.05).
 Another RCT (Lian, 2013) randomized 150 subjects with an average age of 54 years and average diabetes duration of 9 years to insulin pump or multiple daily injections and found that both short-term (use of pump until glycemic control achieved) and long-term (use after control achieved) insulin pump therapy was associated with less time to achieve glycemic control compared to intensive insulin treatment with multiple injections (3.8-3.9 days vs. 6.1-9.1 days for multiple injections, p<0.05).
 Both studies reported that insulin was administered at lower daily doses for pump groups, although the difference was only significant in one study.
 No cases of severe hypoglycemia were observed in either trial.